 Zatoichi’s favorite toy was a stick, no a downed tree, really….the larger, the better.
 He was known to pick up entire trees or giant logs that he could barely manage and carry them for long distances.
 It was always prudent to stay out of his way and have him walk in front of you, not behind.

 Besides being a wonderful search dog, Zatoichi also helped his handler and trainer, Delinda, to help dogs in his community.
-He demonstrated for classes and was especially adept at assisting with dogs who were scared or aggressive.
-Although he was large, 103 lbs, and could be intimidating in size especially to some smaller dogs, he knew just how to set them at ease and Zatpichi was often the first dog that these dogs met and with whom they would begin to form a friendship.
+He demonstrated for a multitude of dog classes, from obedience and agility to Canine Good Citizen and behavior modification, Zatoichi was especially adept at assisting with dogs who were scared or aggressive.
+Although he was large, 103 lbs, and could be intimidating in size, especially to some smaller dogs, he knew just how to set them at ease and Zatoichi was often the first dog that these dogs met and with whom they would begin to form a friendship.

-Zatoichi passed away of natural causes in his hander’s arms on February 13, 2015.
+Zatoichi passed away of natural causes in his handler’s arms on February 13, 2015.
 He served us long and well.

 K9 Ruby trained for 2 years and then became certified in Area Search with her handler, Larry McConnell.
 Ruby served for a brief time with TSAR until her handler was unable to continue with the team.